 His movies were formulaic, usually involving some awkward, misunderstood teen or someone who was a maverick, a latter-day James Dean who dressed differently and had no money.
 And the music was the same – usually consisting of semi-obscure, new-wave artists such as Altered Images, Oingo Boingo and Echo & the Bunnymen.

-Hughes went way off the beaten path in finding music to the movie Some Kind of Wonderful.
+Hughes went way off the beaten path in finding music for the movie Some Kind of Wonderful.
 But as always, he found exactly the right music to fit the relationship between Watts (Mary Stuart Masterson) and Keith (Eric Stoltz), two awkward, misunderstood teens who, um, dressed differently and had no money.
 He found bands I had never heard of (and in some cases, haven’t heard from since): Furniture, Flesh for Lulu, the March Violets and Lick the Tins.
-The Jesus and Mary Train had been big in the UK, as had Pete Shelley, the former lead singer of the punk band the Buzzcocks.
+The Jesus and Mary Chain had been big in the U.K., as had Pete Shelley, the former lead singer of the punk band the Buzzcocks.
 But the rest, at least to me, were no-names.

 In a way, the movie seems to be written for the songs.
 You remember Watts pounding the drums to “Cry Like This,” and you feel her sadness.
 You recall Watts and Keith practicing Keith’s first kiss during Stephen Duffy’s “She Loves Me,” her legs wrapping around his waist as they both realize that there’s a spark there.
 The quirky “Brilliant Mind” suddenly turns dark and dramatic when Amanda Jones (Lea Thompson) runs out of school in tears after being shunned by her friends.

 Each song kept the momentum and quality high; there simply isn’t a bad song on the album.
 And the fact that the producers left songs by the Rolling Stones and Billy Idol off the album is a testament to its greatness.
 They simply didn’t need those songs.